 Since 2007, L Brands has been participating in the CDP (formerly the Carbon Disclosure Project) by completing and submitting the annual corporate climate change questionnaire, the format in which participants document the carbon generated by their activities and operations as well as their climate strategy.
-You can find L Brands' most recent response to the Carbon Disclosure Project at: www.cdp.net.
+View L Brands' most recent response to the CDP.

 Our efforts in our stores:

-- Building new stores with more efficient lighting technology, including highly-efficient LEDs.
+- Construct new stores with more efficient lighting technology, including highly efficient LEDs.

-Our efforts in home offices and distribution centers:
+Our efforts in home offices and distribution centers include:

-- In 2015, we completed the construction of a new distribution center in New Albany, OH (a suburb of Columbus, OH).
+- In 2015, we completed the construction of a new distribution center in New Albany, Ohio (a suburb of Columbus).
 We incorporated efficient design principles in the construction of the building, which allowed us to reduce the building’s annual energy consumption by approximately 1.7 million kWh, compared to baseline values.

-- Between 2013 and 2015, we upgraded the exterior lighting, including walking path, roadway and parking lot lighting, at both of our main Columbus, OH based campuses with brighter, more efficient lighting, saving more than 260,000 kWh annually.
+- Between 2013 and 2015, we upgraded the exterior lighting, including walking path, roadway and parking lot lighting, at both of our main Columbus-based campuses with brighter, more efficient lighting, saving more than 260,000 kWh annually.

-- In 2013, we completed the second phase of a major lighting upgrade of all of our Columbus, OH home office locations.
+- In 2013, we completed the second phase of a major lighting upgrade of all of our Columbus home office locations.
 Combined with the first phase of the project, this lighting upgrade project reduced our annual electricity consumption by an estimated 9 million kWh.

 - Utilizing the most efficient means of transportation that meets our delivery needs and schedules; and